Long Anticipated Course Available August 1, 2024: 14 Alliant CEs Approved!

 Lesson Two: How We Teach

-Lesson Three: The Sebastian Interview
+Lesson Four: The Sebastian Interview

-David and Kay demonstrate their approach to training with the well-known “Sebastian” interview, and follow-up seven years later.
+David and Kay demonstrate their approach to training with the well-known “Sebastian” interview, and the follow-up seven years later.
 In addition to exploring the original video and transcript, Kay gives her commentary.

-Interview with and through Tim’s Social Worker
+Lesson Six: Interview with and through Tim’s Social Worker